stdiff/smage/README.md

 ![build badge](https://codebuild.eu-central-1.amazonaws.com/badges?uuid=eyJlbmNyeXB0ZWREYXRhIjoiTmpsUDYzdVBQSElBSTl4bTI4TWxZSk8wNXI0QmNUTjRITTVDb0JoZC9vUit1eGI5MGRFL3ZTNEVkMFozRVhlMFhlTEg1OW1odFEyYWlNMzVYc0l4R09RPSIsIml2UGFyYW1ldGVyU3BlYyI6IlB6VVVOaVVCbUNNTzVnN0IiLCJtYXRlcmlhbFNldFNlcmlhbCI6MX0%3D&branch=main)

+The aim of this repository is to provide a custom Docker image for SageMaker Training Job.

 ## Setup

 1. Create an ECR repository at first
 2. Create a build project on CodeBuild console.
     - Do not forget to check "Privileged" under "Environment" section.
-3. Attach the built image to SageMaker Domain
+3. Attach the built image to SageMaker Domain.
+(If you want to use this image on SageMaker Studio.)

 ### Environment variable